How to Find a Job

 If you did not receive a work award:

 - You may have your name placed on the work waiting list.
 Email the Student Employment Office if you would like to have your name added to the work waiting list.

-- Jobs generally open to the waiting list in late September or early October.
+- Jobs generally open to the waiting list in late September.